 Right now a really hot topic globally around climate change is the factory farming and livestock industry.
-The issues surrounding the destruction of indigenous forest to provide space and food for cattle are fast becoming common knowledge, and the beef and dairy industry is one of the leading producers of methane gas.
+The issues surrounding the destruction of indigenous forests to provide space and food for cattle are fast becoming common knowledge, and the beef and dairy industry is one of the leading producers of methane gas.
 So Meat Free Monday, and meat minimizing generally, is becoming commonplace in the majority of the more conscious communities and kickstarting all sorts of food sub-cultures.
-There is Flexitarianism – relaxed once-in-a-while meat eaters who only eat free range and avoid anything that comes in polystyrene.
+There is Flexitarianism – relaxed once-in-a-while meat eaters who only eat free-range and avoid anything that comes in polystyrene.
 There are meat-minimizers who strive to have as little meat as possible in their diets and will generally only eat meat on special occasions.
-Veggans – thats right, with a double ‘g’ – are broad vegans who are happy to eat free-range eggs.
-Then there are wegans – those are the vegans out there that try not take the whole thing too seriously.
+Veggans – that’s right, with a double ‘g’ – are broad vegans who are happy to eat free-range eggs.
+Then there are wegans – those are the vegans out there that try not to take the whole thing too seriously.
 So if your auntie Sue makes us a butternut soup and she pops some cream in there because that’s what the recipe asked for, we’re going to smile, slurp the hell out of it and not start feeling guilty or giving her a hard time.
 I suppose everyone has their own journey on this.
 I started as a flexi, and have slowly made my way to being vegan/wegan.
-Healthy, alive and filled with beans, literally.
+Healthy, alive, and filled with beans, literally.

 Speaking of beans, and getting back to the point, according to the Centre for Sustainability the second highest source of human-related methane emissions is actually landfill waste.
 On average we’re burying 2kg of waste per person every day.
 How does this relate you may ask?
 Well, as part of my journey to reduce my use of packaged products I decided to start making my own dips!